Trump defends Bondi amid MAGA fallout over her handling of Epstein investigation

 “Why didn’t these Radical Left Lunatics release the Epstein Files?
 If there was ANYTHING in there that could have hurt the MAGA Movement, why didn’t they use it?” he said.

+But the federal investigation of Epstein that led to his indictment happened during Trump’s first term.
+And Epstein’s suicide in federal prison also occurred during the first Trump administration.
+Then-Attorney General Bill Barr personally looked at video to make sure there wasn’t evidence of foul play, and the Department of Justice determined Epstein died by suicide.

-And he urged FBI Director Kash Patel to turn his attention to Trump’s own priorities, writing, “Kash Patel, and the FBI, must be focused on investigating Voter Fraud, Political Corruption, ActBlue, The Rigged and Stolen Election of 2020, and arresting Thugs and Criminals, instead of spending month after month looking at nothing but the same old, Radical Left inspired Documents on Jeffrey Epstein.”
+And Trump urged FBI Director Kash Patel to turn his attention to the president’s own priorities, writing, “Kash Patel, and the FBI, must be focused on investigating Voter Fraud, Political Corruption, ActBlue, The Rigged and Stolen Election of 2020, and arresting Thugs and Criminals, instead of spending month after month looking at nothing but the same old, Radical Left inspired Documents on Jeffrey Epstein.”

 “LET PAM BONDI DO HER JOB — SHE’S GREAT!” he added, calling Epstein “somebody that nobody cares about.”

-Note: This story has been updated with further details.